aavogt/raylibd/README.md

           └── Makefile

-raylibd compiles `main.c` to `dll.c`, which in turn is loaded by `main_hot` Save changes to `main.c` and you can usually see the changes right away.
+raylibd compiles `main.c` to `dll.c`, which in turn is loaded by `main_hot` Save changes to `main.c` and you should be able to see the effects right away.

-main.c is a 2d simulation with two masses connected with an elastic bar with some damping driven bounces off the walls.
+The initial main.c is a 2d simulation with two masses connected with an elastic bar with some damping driven bounces off the walls.
 You can try it in your browser [here](http://aavogt.github.io/sim), but unfortunately the wasm version is missing hot reloading.

 ## TODO

- - [ ] remove original variable declarations?
+ - [ ] remove unused original variable declarations copied into dll.c
  - [ ] #line pragmas
  - [ ] hygiene